 Restricted folders are subfolders of shared parent folders.
 Only people that have been specifically been granted access to a restricted folder are able to access that folder and its contents, even if other people have access to the shared parent folder.
 Restricted folders, though restricted in access, are visible to those that have access to the shared parent folder.

-Within a shared parent folder, click on the + icon and create a new subfolder.
+Within a shared parent folder, click on the compose menu in the upper right corner (the little pencil), then select "New Folder."
 The subfolder will initially be shared with everyone in the parent folder.

-Within the new subfolder, click on the gear icon.
+From the new subfolder, click on the Share menu, then select Advanced Options...

 Add the people that you want to share the folder with (they don't necessarily have to be people with access to the parent folder), and then click “Save.”

-To unlock the restricted folder, click on the icon and then click “Unlock”.
-This will open the subfolder to all of the people that the parent folder is shared with, as well as anyone else you've specifically shared the subfolder with.
+To restore access to everyone in the parent folder, click on the Share menu in the restricted folder and then click “Unlock Folder”.
+This will open the subfolder to everyone on the parent folder, as well as anyone else you've specifically shared the subfolder with.